 Requirements for the CIG Course

 Anyone age 16 or over with a desire to increase their knowledge and skills related to interpretation may participate.
-Participants are required to an open book exam, write a program outline, and conduct a 10-minute interpretive presentation.
 Membership in NAI is not required, but NAI members may pay a discounted fee to participate in the program.
 You can also elect to take the training without becoming certified.

 The texts used are: